Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics

-This is because the boundary conditions imposed for each solution are physically relevant facts.
-This discussion of the variational problem in GR reveals that the Einstein-Hilbert action only has the resources to represent one of these two physical possibilities (cosmological solutions), and that we need to look elsewhere to represent asymptotically flat solutions.
+The boundary conditions imposed for each solution are physically relevant facts!
+This discussion of the variational problem in GR reveals that the Einstein-Hilbert action only has the resources to represent one of the two physical possibilities we have mentioned (cosmological solutions), and that we need to look elsewhere to represent asymptotically flat solutions.
 We see that even within GR, dynamically equivalent solutions do not necessarily represent the same physical possibility.
 Thus, merely demonstrating the dynamical equivalence between a GR action and a TPG action likewise would not necessarily indicate that the two theories are physically equivalent.

 This indicates the importance of boundary conditions in specifying the content of our theory and the scope of the empirical scenarios and target systems that our models and theories can represent.
 Let us now compare the analogous scenario in TPG to see how the teleparallel theory fares in describing isolated subsystems with aysmptotic characteristics.